Reshade Effect Shader Toggler (R.E.S.T)

 Screenshot of the active buffers list.

-Find the buffer that isolates the UI.
-Double-click the hex value to select it:
+Find the buffer that controls the UI.
+Double-click its hex value to select it:

 ../../_images/rest14.png